Stress-Free Roasting: Wireless Thermometer Hacks for the Perfect Holiday Ham

 - Saucepan – You will need this to make the ham glaze.

-- Thermometer – You need the thermometer to monitor the internal temperature of the ham while roasting.
+- Thermometer – You need a wireless thermometer to monitor the ham’s internal temperature while roasting.

 - Basting Brush – This brush helps you apply the glaze to the ham.